Abraham Lincoln: The Only US President to Obtain a Patent

 In recent years, the NFL has contributed more heavily to medical research for football-related injuries, with a majority of funding going towards concussion research.
 One popular area of advancement has been the design and implementation of newer, safer helmets and wearable technology.

 Inventor Russell Meurer patented a device in 2015 that aimed to detect impacts strong enough to cause a concussion.
-According to the patent, when a qualifying impact is detected, the device uploads the data to the user and/or a third party and notifies surrounding individuals that the user may have suffered from a concussion and needs to be evaluated.
-The goal for this device (and other similar technologies) is to detect concussions sooner, so players and coaches can be more proactive in the treatment of concussions.
+For example, Meurer’s patent discloses a device that upon detection of a qualifying impact, uploads data to the user and/or a third party and notifies surrounding individuals that the user may have suffered from a concussion and needs to be evaluated.
+The goal of this device (and other similar technologies) is to detect concussions sooner, such that players and coaches can be more proactive in the treatment of concussions.

 Electronic Football Capable of Measuring Statistics

 No better way to practice your throw than with a football that measures your stats for you!
-The electronic football calculates various throwing statistics, including speed and the length of time it was in the air.
-The electronic football includes a start switch with a timer means that starts when the start switch is released when the football is thrown.
+The electronic football calculates various throwing statistics, including speed and the length of time the football was in the air.
+The electronic football includes a start switch with a timer that starts when the start switch is released, or when the football is thrown.
 Upon impact, an impact switch triggers the timer to stop, which provides the total flight time.
-The product also includes a pressure sensor positioned in the forward section of the football for measuring the air pressure when the football is thrown.
+The device also includes a pressure sensor positioned in the forward section of the football for measuring the air pressure when the football is thrown.

 Foldable Stadium Chair